AlejandrodelaConcha/Probabilistic-Graphical-Models/Readme.txt

-This is the first homework.
+This is the first homework of the MVA course "Probabilistic Graphical Models"